MatthiasGwiozda/shopping-list-wiki/developer/currentTodos.md

 - [] rename ApplicationMenuRoutes.ts to MenuRoutesFactory.ts
 - [] move MenuRoutesFactory to factories - folder
 - [] create function "getRoutes" in MenuRoutesFactory.
 Use the MenuRouteFactories to return the MenuRoutes
+- [] remove static readyChecks in MenuRoutesFactory
+- [] use ComponentReadyChecksFactoryImpl instead of static readyChecks
 - [] use MenuRoutesFactory in MenuFactory

 --- post processing